 Students who are interested in applying to any of the nationally competitive British or Irish scholarships are expected to have thoroughly reviewed all of the information provided on each program's website.
-Interested applicants must meet with Nichole Fazio-Veigel, Director of the CCRF, to discuss plans and intentions relevent to the award program(s).
+Interested applicants must meet with Nichole Fazio, Director of the CCRF, to discuss plans and intentions relevent to the award program(s).
 Alum are served through in person meetings, phone and Skype calls.

 Interested students should be aware of the eligibility and selection criteria for these awards.
 Although the specific criteria vary from program to program, in general, a competitive applicant for these awards should:

 - Demonstrate a high esteem for scholarship;

-- Be able to present a compelling and well-constructed case for their academic program of choice in the UK;
+- Be able to present a compelling and well-constructed case for their academic program of choice in the UK or Ireland;

-- Have high academic achievement (above 3.7 cumulative GPA);
+- Have high academic achievement (a minimum 3.7 cumulative GPA at time of application);

 - Be able to articulate their personal goals and a clear vision for their academic and professional future;

 The application processes for these scholarships are quite similar, and many students simultaneously apply for multiple British and Irish Scholarships.
 The application processes differ as follows:

-- The Rhodes, Marshall, Mitchell, and Churchill Scholarships require University endorsement for application.
+- The Rhodes, Marshall, and Mitchell Scholarships require University endorsement for application.
 The application for endorsement follows a strict process, detailed below.

 - The Gates-Cambridge scholarship does not require University endorsement.
-However, you are strongly encourage to seek guidance and support from CCSA staff.
+However, you are strongly encouraged to seek guidance and support from CCRF staff.
 Furthermore, non-US citizens may apply for the Gates-Cambridge.

 - Currently enrolled students who wish to apply to the Fulbright US Student Program for study in the UK should apply through the Fulbright campus process.
 Graduates of the College who wish to apply for a Fulbright are strongly encouraged to partcipate in the formal campus process as College alumni given the competitive nature of the UK Fulbright options.